alphacentauri82/cgm-remote-monitor/CONTRIBUTING.md

 1. Clone the software to your local machine using git
 2. Install Node from https://nodejs.org/en/download/
-2. Use `npm` to install Nightscout dependencies by invokin `npm install` in the project directory.
-Note the dependency installation has to be done usign a non-root user - _do not use root_ for development and hosting the software!
+2. Use `npm` to install Nightscout dependencies by invoking `npm install` in the project directory.
+Note the dependency installation has to be done using a non-root user - _do not use root_ for development and hosting the software!
 3. Get a Mongo database by either installing Mongo locally, or get a free cloud account from mLab or Mongodb Atlas.
 4. Configure nightscout by copying `my.env.template` to `my.env` and run it - see the next chapter in the instructions